-CICASP also assists as an international access point for the following offered at the Primate Research Institute of Kyoto University.
+CICASP also assists as an international access point for the following programs and opportunities.

 To achieve this goal, the PWS Program emphasizes education in wildlife conservation, animal welfare, and skills for outreach programs.
-In addition to offering various extra educational components, inclusive of field- and laboratory-based training practicums, students enrolled in the PWS program benefit from strong financial support for travel- and research-related expenses.
+In addition to offering various extra educational components, inclusive of field- and laboratory-based training practicums, students enrolled in the PWS program may benefit from limited funds for travel- and research-related expenses.

 For more information on the program, please visit the PWS website.

 |PWS Information Leaflet||499.16 KB|

 There is growing international demand for access to Kyoto University's primatology and wildlife programs, its on- and off-site facilities and resources, and the experience and expertise of its faculty.
 This internship program aims to allow students at foreign institutions, at all stages of their careers, who are interested in the primatological and other wildlife sciences the opportunity to receive training and conduct research with us.